-Unless you have extremely problematic soil (heavy wet clay) there isn’t much that you need to do in terms of soil preparation.
+Unless you have extremely problematic soil (wet or pure sand) there isn’t much that you need to do in terms of soil preparation.
 If you do have clay you can add amendments such as compost to the surface of the soil.
 It may be tempting to fill your freshly dug hole with fertilizer or manure before planting your new tree but PLEASE do not put anything in the hole, you run the risk of burning its roots and killing your tree.

 I THINK MY TREE NEEDS TO BE PRUNED, WHAT DO I DO?

 Every tree has its own preferred growing habits.
-Usually a tree is pruned for the grower’s convenience or aesthetic wishes.
-To learn more about the basics of pruning click here to watch our video (coming soon).
+Usually a tree is pruned for the grower’s convenience.

 SHOULD I BE FERTILIZING MY TREES?

 If your tree of plant is not producing new growth then yes fertilization may be needed.
 We recommend concentrated organic liquid fertilizers that can be added when watering.
-Putting compost on top of the ground at the base of your tree once or twice a year will help to build up your soil which will eventually remove the need for fertilization.
-Click here to see our line of fertilizers (coming soon).
+Putting mulch on top of the ground at the base of your tree once or twice a year will help to build up your soil which will eventually remove the need for fertilization.

 I JUST FINISHED PLANTING MY NEW TREES.
 HOW MUCH SHOULD I BE WATERING THEM?